Ventures for corporate growth

 Measures of Performance

 The financial measures that 3M applies to new ventures are simple and to the point: ROI, profit margin, and sales growth rate.
-Only if a product team meets these criteria will the company make every effort to keep it going.
+If a product team meets these criteria, the company will try to keep it going.
 These measures are straightforward and objective.
-What sets 3M’s standards apart, however, is what they do not include.
+What sets 3 M’s standards apart, however, is what they do not include.
 First, they do not require a minimum “promised” size in sales volume for any given product idea.
 Instead, 3M says something like this to its product teams:

-Further, 3M’s standards do not place area-of-business constraints on the generation of new product ideas.
+Further, 3 M’s standards do not place area-of-business constraints on generating new product ideas.
 Unlike most other companies, it does not say to its teams, “Whatever ideas you come up with are fine, so long as they fall within business areas where we are strong.”
-Nor does it say, “We want your new ideas—provided, of course, that the resulting products can be manufactured in our existing plants out of our existing stocks of raw materials and can be sold through our existing sales and distribution channels.”
+Nor does it say, “We want your new ideas—provided, of course, that the resulting products can be manufactured in our existing plants out of our existing stocks of raw materials and sold through our existing sales and distribution channels.”

 Reward Systems

-The final element of 3M’s approach to new ventures is its handling of rewards.
+The final element of 3 M’s approach to new ventures is its handling of rewards.
 All individuals involved in a new venture will have more or less automatic changes in their employment and compensation categories as a function of the sales growth of their product.
-Moreover, because the stimulation and sponsorship of new products is a responsibility of management at all levels, 3M has established special compensation incentives for those managers who are able to “breed” new ventures or departments.
+Moreover, because the stimulation and sponsorship of new products is a management responsibility at all levels, 3M has established special compensation incentives for those managers who can “breed” new ventures or departments.

-Key Lessons from Venture Studies
+Critical Lessons from Venture Studies

 No single strategy works for all.
 What works for 3M will not necessarily work for every company.
 There are no magic formulas, and it is dangerously misleading to mimic the particular success of others.
-The current state of knowledge about venturing supports a far more modest conclusion: a variety of possible venture strategies is available, and it is up to each company’s management to assess its own special needs, abilities, and personnel.
-This is simple common sense, but—like much sound managerial wisdom—it is all too often forgotten.
+The current state of knowledge about venturing supports a far more modest conclusion: a variety of possible venture strategies is available, and it is up to each company’s management to assess its own unique needs, abilities, and personnel.
+This is simply common sense, but—like much sound managerial wisdom—it is all too often forgotten.

 How can we help you?